 Q: What are the main things to do in Positano?

-A: Some of the Positano attractions and things to do in Positano include Spiaggia Grande, Church of Santa Maria Assunta, the Grotta dello Smeraldo, swimming in the sea and strolling through the picturesque streets lined with boutiques and charming cafes.
+A: Some of the attractions and things to do in Positano include Spiaggia Grande, Church of Santa Maria Assunta, the Grotta dello Smeraldo, swimming in the sea and strolling through the picturesque streets lined with boutiques and charming cafes.

 Q: Are credit cards widely accepted in Positano?